EmmanuelLefevre/Documentations/Tutorials/powershell_global_git_ignore_manager_script.md

 gir
 ```

+**The script takes over :**

+- **If file is missing =>** It creates a perfect .gitignore derived from your global standards immediately.
+- **If file exists =>** It asks for confirmation before overwriting, protecting your existing work.

-The magic happens, you've just copied your .gitignore configuration with a single command 🔥🔥🔥
+The magic happens, you've just copied your .gitignore configuration with a single command.
+No more copy-pasting => **Zero friction.** 🔥🔥🔥

 ## Console Application Screens